natecook/jennajuby/site/content/post/mallorca-spain.md

 **Activities**

 * Explore the town of Palma, the biggest on the island.
-Don’t miss the Palma Cathedral, La Rambla, and most of all the amazing restaurants, shops, and adorable streets like Passeig del born.
+Don’t miss the Palma Cathedral, La Rambla, and most of all the amazing restaurants, shops, and adorable streets like Passeig del born
 * Spend a day in Deia, the most beautiful and picturesque town on the island
 * Relax at a beach club for the day, we went to "Gran Folies"
 * See Alcúdia, the islands oldest town